Loan Repayment

 Who to contact after you graduate or leave MSU

-If you borrowed through MSU before Fall 2003 or after Summer 2008, your Stafford and PLUS loans are handled by the Direct Loan Servicing Center.
-If you borrowed between Fall 2003 and Summer 2008, your loans are probably handled by Great Lakes Educational Loan Services.- Direct Loan Servicing Center (Direct Stafford, Direct PLUS) 1-800-848-0979.
+- If you borrowed between Fall 2003 and Summer 2008, your loans are probably handled by Great Lakes Educational Loan Services (1-800-247-0462).

-- For questions while in repayment contact MSU Loans Receivable at 1-517-355-5140.
+- For questions regarding your loan, please contact MSU Loans Receivable (1-517-355-5140).

 - For private (alternative) loans, refer to your loan applications to find your lender or servicer.